 Fred, Wayne and Marilyn became a family of three on July 1, 1964.
-With help from his mother, Vera, his sister, Helene and his sister-in-law, Sandra Magley, the children were well cared for while Fred continued to farm, worked at Majestic Service, St. Francis, and was a St. Francis Police Patrolman (1968-1974).
-Those were hard years for everyone concerned, but especially for Fred.
+With help from his mother, Vera, his sister, Helene and his sister-in-law, Sandra Magley, the children were well cared for while Fred continued to farm, worked at Majestic Service, St. Francis, and was a St. Francis Police Patrolman test, Hays, in the spring of 1950, (1968-1974).
+Those were hard in becoming a Charter member of d. but especially for Fred.